 (We have visited a bunch of other Asheville breweries in subsequent trips, but haven’t added them to this page yet.
-Check the beer sections on the trip posts here and here and here and here for more.)
+Check the beer sections on the trip posts here first (our Asheville favorites), then here and here and here and here for more.)

 ASHEVILLE BREWING COMPANY

 We stopped into Asheville Brewing Company to share a brief tasting and probably didn’t give this place enough time.
 It’s small with a laid-back hipster vibe.
 We liked all the beers we tried, with a special shout-out to the Perfect Day IPA.

 Burial is a really cool little building on a street that is more like an alley in downtown Asheville.
 They didn’t have enough hophead beers for my liking.
 They only had one IPA and it was a session and a bit underwhelming for me (they were set to release a rye IPA the next day).
 They did have a hoppy session stout, which was interesting.
 Like so many of Asheville’s breweries, we loved the atmosphere at this place, even if we were a bit confused by the black velvet Magnum P.I. poster on the wall.
 We weren’t overwhelmed by the beer, but it was at the end of a long day of tasting and we’d be keen to try it again.
 Interesting: two separate employees at Wicked Weed raved about the Burial beers, so it may have just been us.

 Really cool vibe in Green Man, fairly small and really nice warehouse-like atmosphere.
 Evidence of this is in the sweet Lebowski painting above the door and the self-serve water from the Miller Light tap on the wall.
 Despite the somewhat industrial feel, it has a cool English pub like atmosphere (soccer on the TV, dartboards on the wall), but for the fairly loud alternative (with some classic rock splashed in) music.